crashingthedance/blog.crashingthedance.com/_posts/2017-03-12-mocking_the_bracket_2017_edition.md

 **2. Kansas - Midwest (Milwaukee)**

+(Edit: Tulsa is closer than either Milwaukee or Indy.)

 Despite their early loss in the Big 12 tournament, Kansas still grabs a 1 seed.
-Kansas City is an obvious region site, but Milwaukee and Indianapolis are [roughly the same distance from Lawrence](https://crashingthedance.com/distance).
+Kansas City and Tulsa are the clear site choices.
-We'll pick the one that's marginally closer.

 <a name='latest'></a>
 *Reload for the latest updates*